At a Berlin security conference, hardline neocon Jamie Fly appeared to claim some credit for the recent coordinated purge of alternative media.

 By Max Blumenthal and Jeb Sprague

-This October, Facebook and Twitter deleted the accounts of hundreds of users, including many alternative media outlets maintained by American users.
+Facebook and Twitter deleted the accounts of hundreds of users this October, including many alternative media outlets maintained by American users.
 Among those wiped out in the coordinated purge were popular sites that scrutinized police brutality and U.S. interventionism, like The Free Thought Project, Anti-Media, and Cop Block, along with the pages of journalists like Rachel Blevins.

 Facebook claimed that these pages had “broken our rules against spam and coordinated inauthentic behavior.”
 However, sites like The Free Thought Project were verified by Facebook and widely recognized as legitimate sources of news and opinion.
 John Vibes, an independent reporter who contributed to Free Thought, accused Facebook of “favoring mainstream sources and silencing alternative voices.”